-Training or racing in GDRA equipment by non-members must be approved by the appropriate Rowing Director.
-It is the responsibility of the GDRA member(s) involved to contact the Rowing Director and sort out the details.
+Training or racing in GDRA equipment by non-members must be approved by the Club President.
+It is the responsibility of The GDRA member(s) involved to contact the President and sort out the details.

 Note: A crew composed 100% of paid GDRA members will always take precedence over any composite crew.
 Despite rental fees paid, composite crew usage is therefore considered "non-proprietary" for both training and racing.